codn/adminpanel/README.md

     rake db:migrate
 to create the database that the adminpanel it's expecting, this will also seed the database with the default user.

-To create a new resource check the [resource generator wiki](https://github.com/joseramonc/adminpanel/wiki/Resource-Generator)
+To create a new resource check the [Resource Generator.](https://github.com/joseramonc/adminpanel/wiki/Geneartor-adminpanel:resource)

-You can seed the sections with help of the [Section wiki](https://github.com/joseramonc/adminpanel/wiki/Section-objects).
+You can seed the sections with help of the [Section task.](https://github.com/joseramonc/adminpanel/wiki/Rake-task-adminpanel:section)

 Then, mount the gem wherever you like!